ShaunSpinelli/mikew-client/README.md

 22 July: took photos and videos of client.

-24 July: Got client to user test app, his feedback:
+24 July: Got client to fill out a questionare, his feedback will be used to improve on the site and get it closer to launch.

-> Contact form should also have fields for these questions:
->1) Do you have an idea of what style of music you’d like to create?
->2) Can you play an instrument, if so, please list those instruments
->3) Are you looking to record stylised covers?
->4) Do you have your own lyrics, chord structure or any other musical elements?
-If not just leave blank

-> wants to go to clients, not for them to come to him.

 ### Project Charter

 **Goals**

-To create a personal website which client of Michael Waye, can use to book appointments to use his producing services, and get a great idea of the service he is offering.
+To create a personal website which our client, Michael Waye, can use to book appointments with his music production clients, and give prospective clients a great idea of the service he is offering.

 **Scope**

 - 3 weeks
-- 4 group member
+- 4 group members
 - Sort out with client

 **Objectives**